-a) Move colony "A" to one side or to the rear as shown below.
+a) Move colony "A" to one side or to the rear as below.
 This needs to be 10 feet or more away.
-The entrance direction doesn't matter, but it needs to be in a position where you can work and place two nuc boxes for the next pair of nucs.
+The entrance direction doesn't matter.

-b) Place 2 empty 5 frame nuc boxes (or full hives) "B1" and "B2" at the side of the original hive "A" position as below.
+b) Place 2 empty 5 frame nuc boxes (or full hives) "B1" and "B2" at the side of the original hive "A" as below.
 I prefer slightly in front, but it doesn't matter.

-c) In both "B1" and "B2" create a "2 frame nuc" from "A".
-This is one frame of largely sealed brood with adhering bees and one frame of stores.
+c) In "B1" and "B2" create what I call a "2 frame nuc" from "A".
+This is one frame of largely sealed brood + adhering bees + one frame of stores.
 The more brood in the brood combs the better, as this will increase the size of these colonies significantly, which will be a great benefit later.
 The food combs can come from another colony, but without bees.
-The queen must stay with "A" so she is continually producing brood.
+The queen MUST stay with "A".
 See her - don't guess it!